-It is estimated that the 3 weeks of reduced emissions in China may have saved 77 000 lives in the nation, mainly in the industrial region where the exposure to PM2.5 would have been highest.
+It is estimated that the 3 weeks of reduced emissions in China during the COVID-19 outbreak may have saved 77 000 lives in the nation, mainly in the industrial region where the exposure to PM2.5 would have been highest.
 The actual number of lives saved may be a lot higher because people are staying at home more, which reduces their exposure to air pollutants significantly.
 However, it is important to note that this is difficult to quantify as it is purely statistical and associated illnesses from air pollution have long-term effects.
 The number of traffic accidents have also dropped.
 Even without the reduced emissions, the policy that made the wearing of masks in public spaces compulsory has also helped reduce exposure to pollutants; the masks also help to prevent the spread of the common cold and flu as shown by research in Hong Kong.

 The experts are quick to clarify, however, that these claims are not to say that the pandemic can be seen as good for health.

-The aggressive measures taken by China and Italy to contain the pandemic that have resulted in reduced emissions show that it is possible to reduce emissions on a mass scale.
+The aggressive measures taken by China and Italy to contain the COVID-19 outbreak that have resulted in reduced emissions show that it is possible to reduce emissions on a mass scale.
 However, the outbreak has also caused a large drop in fossil fuel demand, lowering the oil price, which may hinder the development of renewable energy.